gracelang/language/standardPrelude/standard.md

 ## Common Abstractions

 The major kinds of collection are `sequence`, `list`, `set` and `dictionary`.
-Although these objects differ in their details, they share many common methods, which are defined in a hierarchy of types, each extending the one above it in the hierarchy.
-The simplest is the type `Collection⟦T⟧`, which captures the idea of a (potentially unordered) collection of *elements*, each of type `T`, over which a client can
+Although these collection objects differ in their details, they share many common methods, which are defined in a hierarchy of types, each extending the one above it in the hierarchy.
+The simplest is the type `Collection⟦T⟧`, which captures the idea of a (potentially unordered, and possibly unbounded) collection of *elements*, each of type `T`, over which a client can
 iterate: